We are the

 Although the survival rate for colon cancer is 90% when it’s caught in the early stages, only 40% of cases are being diagnosed during this window.
-As a member of the National Colorectal Cancer Roundtable, we are committed to raising screening rates to 80% by the year 2018.
-If we reach that goal, we can save more than 200,000 lives in the next 12 years.
+As a member of the National Colorectal Cancer Roundtable, we are committed to raising screening rates to 80% in every community.
+By reaching that collective goal, more than 200,000 lives could be saved in the next decade.

 Keeping Funds Local

 Money raised through local events are granted back to the communities in which they are held.
-In 2017 alone, we granted over $1 million to local community programs that will raise screening rates, increase awareness, and educate the public about the signs and symptoms of the disease, and provide support for patients and caregivers.Community Grants
+Annually, we grant over $1 million to local community programs that will raise screening rates, increase awareness, and educate the public about the signs and symptoms of the disease, and provide support for patients and caregivers.Community Grants

 Join the Movement

 1,200 participants raised $75,000 at the first Get Your Rear in Gear event in Minneapolis in 2005.
 Today, more than 20,000 participants from over 40 cities nationwide help us give back more than $1 million annually.